-In January 2008, the Company entered into a research and development agreement with Aethlon Medical, Inc., ("AEMD") a publicly traded company whose securities are quoted on the Over the Counter Bulletin Board.
+In January 2008, the Company entered into a research and development agreement with Aethlon Medical, Inc. ("AEMD"), a publicly traded company whose securities are quoted on the Over the Counter Bulletin Board.
 As part of this agreement, the Company received 100,000 shares of restricted common stock of AEMD.
 The Company allocated \$46,200 of the cost of the agreement to the fair value of the common stock acquired, using the closing stock price at the date of the agreement and then discounting that value due to certain sale restrictions on the stock being held.
-The investment is classified as an available for sale security and had a fair value on March 31, 2008 of \$37,100, which included a gross unrealized loss of \$9,100, which is included as a component of comprehensive loss (Note 5).
+The investment is classified as an available for sale security and had a fair value on June 30, 2008 of \$28,700, which included a gross unrealized loss of \$17,500, which is included as a component of comprehensive loss.

 The Company measures all derivatives, including certain derivatives embedded in contracts, at fair value and recognizes them in the balance sheet as an asset or a liability, depending on the Company's rights and obligations under the applicable derivative contract.
-In 2007, the Company completed the sale of 3,833,108 shares of its Common Stock and the issuance of warrants to purchase 1,916,554 common shares in a private placement to institutional and accredited investors.
+In 2007, the Company completed a registered direct offering of 3,833,108 shares of its Common Stock and the issuance of warrants to purchase an additional 1,916,554 shares of common stock to institutional and accredited investors.
 The Company received net proceeds of \$13,303,267 in this transaction.
 The Company allocated \$4,269,000 of the total proceeds to warrants.
 The shares were offered by the Company pursuant to an effective shelf registration statement on Form S-3, which was filed with the Securities and Exchange Commission on May 25, 2007 and was declared effective on June 7, 2007 (File No. 333-143280).
 The \$4,269,000 in proceeds allocated to the warrants was classified as a liability in accordance with EITF 00-19, "Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's own Stock."
 The warrants may require cash settlement in the event of certain circumstances, including the Company's inability to deliver registered shares upon the exercise of the warrants by such warrant holders.
 The warrants also contain a cashless exercise feature in certain circumstances.
 Accordingly, the warrants have been accounted for as derivative instrument liabilities which are subject to mark-to-market adjustment in each period.
-As a result, for the three month period ended March 31, 2008, the Company recorded pre-tax derivative instrument income of \$198,251.
-The resulting derivative instrument liability totaled \$1,353,749 at March 31, 2008.
-Management believes that the possibility of an actual cash settlement with a warrant holder of the recorded liability is quite remote, and expects that the warrants was determined by using the Black-Scholes model assuming a risk free interest rate of 2.48%, volatility of 70.91% and an expected life equal t
+As a result, for the six month period ended June 30, 2008.
+Management believes that the possibility of an actual cash settlement with a warrant holder of the recorded liability is quite remote, and expects that the warrants will either be exercised or expire worthless, at which point the then existing derivative liability of 71.54% and an expected life equal to the September 24, 2012 contractual life of the warrants.